 - diverse professional organizations,

 Engagement with these groups raises awareness and understanding about CIA's work and expands sources of mission-critical talent.

 Instilling Inclusive Work Practices

 In our organization, we are working to ensure every officer’s views are heard and that their ideas and skills are given due consideration.
 This enables us to fully leverage our talented and dedicated workforce.

-The Agency has a variety of employee resource groups comprised of employees who share a common affinity (gender, sexual orientation, disability, ethnic, and racial backgrounds) and their allies.
+The CIA has a variety of Agency Resource Groups comprised of employees who share a common affinity (gender, sexual orientation, disability, ethnic, and racial backgrounds) and their allies.
 The employee resource groups make the organization stronger by:

 - increasing cultural awareness,